danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

 - What device is the app going to run on?
 - Are the answers expected?

 Here is an analogy that may help: Consider the management of a big car park/parking lot.
-The car park management (Apple) wants to enforce which car (app) can be parked by which driver (developer) in which parking lot (device).
+The car park management (Apple) wants to enforce which car (app) can be parked by which driver (developer) in which car space (device).

 Well, I don't think any parking management would get down to that level of details - but you get the idea.